klyde2278/atari-st-rpikb/README.md

 it is certainly useful to show successful connection of your USB devices as well as to allow the mouse speed to be tweaked and to view the data flowing between the emulator and the Atari ST.

 The interface is now available in English, French, German, Spanish and Italian.
+You can choose the language directly from the screen.

 ![English](mouse_EN.jpg) &emsp; ![French](mouse_FR.jpg) &emsp; ![German](mouse_DE.jpg)